Place Your First Order

 After placing your order:

-- Check Your Portfolio - View your positions and P&L
+- Check Your Portfolio - REQUIRED to see if your order filled, view your actual positions, contracts, and P&L

 - Get Your Balance - See your available funds